 164. What is the name of the vehicle that Scooby Doo and his friends travel in?

-Music Trivia Questions For Kids
+Music Trivia Questions And Answers

 This is the golden moment when you hum your favorite music to relax for the next category.
 These soothing music trivia questions are for kids and parents as well.